Key Assets of our Brand Standards

 About the Logo

 The official New Paltz logo is a mark consisting of a customized icon, typography and color.
-The strength of the icon for the College is in its ability to be interpreted in many ways.
+The strength of the icon for the University is in its ability to be interpreted in many ways.
 Our focus group participants told us it suggested “the mountain,” “the new Student Union addition [The Atrium],” “an open door.”
 It was seen as progressive and future oriented.
 All of these are reflective of the elements of our positioning statement—focus on our very appealing location, our student centeredness, and accessibility, all in a creative and forward moving environment.

 The exact arrangement and proportion may not be altered in any way.